Android Device Owner Mode: Why Enterprises Need It

 The Android kiosk mode allows the device owner to manage, control and monitor your device usage.
 You can tailor your mobile devices for work by restricting access to unwanted apps and websites, ensuring that only the necessary apps and websites are accessible on the device.
 It allows you to convert your generic mobile devices into dedicated devices that only launch a single app or set of apps and do not allow other unwanted apps (like social media and messaging) to open on the screen.
 You can also make the device settings more restrictive, ensuring that only approved apps launch when the device is rebooted.
 This way, you won’t have to worry about anyone using your device to access something dangerous, undesirable, or inappropriate.

-The device owner mode enables MAM (Mobile Application Management) which is essentially an extension of MDM.
+The Android device owner mode enables MAM (Mobile Application Management) which is essentially an extension of MDM.
 MAM’s primary goal is to ensure that every mobile device, whether personally owned or corporate-issued, is running the most recent versions of the appropriate apps in accordance with the company’s policies.
 It focuses on managing, securing, and distributing mobile apps rather than the entire device itself.

 Installing, removing, and updating apps on managed devices is one of MAM’s primary functions.
 The app management tool manages app licenses, restricts third-party or personal app installation, schedules app rollouts, and configures settings and company policies to meet corporate security standards.
 It creates an enterprise library for the company in order to manage, organize, and customize enterprise apps.
 This assists in categorizing apps and pushing apps on mobile devices based on job roles, teams, departments, and functions.